Champa Si Ton: Summary

 The boys learn magic and flying, are given a magic vessel by Indra, and go to conquer the kingdoms.
 Three princes go to rule three kingdoms and the fourth prince, Nandakumara, visits Paňcāla and writes a menacing message for king Cūlaṇi: they are to give them queen Padumā, lest they destroy the kingdom.

 Fearing for his kingdom, King Cūlaṇi orders his ministers to find the fallen queen.
-Eventually, king Cūlaṇi goes abord the princes' vessel and surrenders his kingdom to the four invaders.
+Eventually, king Cūlaṇi goes aboard the princes' vessel and surrenders his kingdom to the four invaders.
 The four princes learn the whole truth and their mother, Padumā, is restored as queen, while Ańgī is made to herd the pigs.

 Variants

 Southeast Asia

 The story is reported to have circulated as early as the times of the Lan Na and Lan Xang Kingdoms.
 According to Yves Godineau, the story "dates back" to the reign of Sourigna Vongsa.

 Laos

 In one version of the story, King Maha Suvi is married to two queens, Mahesi and Mahesi Noi.
 Queen Mahesi gives birth to the four princes, who are taken to the water in a basket.
 When they are young, they are poisoned by the second queen and buried in the village, four champa trees sprouting on their graves.
 The second queen learns of their survival and orders the trees to be felled down and thrown in the river.
 A monk sees their branches with flowers and takes them off the river.

 In another version, provided by Payungporn Nonthavisarut and Pathom Hongsuwan, the Champa Si Ton is preceded by a narrative about Chao Pho Pak Hueng (or Thao Khatanam), who visits Panjanakhorn and rescues princess Khamkong from the drum.
 In this version, the kingdom is resurrected and the monster is killed.